 Chop the broccoli, and place it in a vegetable steamer if you have one.

-No worries if you don’t have a steam, you can cook the broccoli directly in large pan.
+No worries if you don’t have a steamer, you can cook the broccoli directly in large pan.

 Steam the broccoli and cook the macaroni according to package instructions.
 Meanwhile, get the remaining casserole ingredients ready–the cream of mushroom soup, cheddar cheese and milk will be mixed in once the macaroni is cooked.